 So what’s the next mission for citizen developers?
 If you’ve already conquered becoming the best native app builder, you’ll want to check out Progressive Web Apps (PWAs).
 PWAs are the next generation of mobile and the web.
 They have the same feel and functionality as native mobile apps, just without the app store download.
 Consumers have already shown just how much they love this new way to engage with brands on mobile.

 Ready to join the movement with your fellow citizen developers?
-Take a look at just how easy it is to build an app with the Lumavate platform!
+Create a free account and see how easy it is to build an app with the Lumavate platform!